US Police violence is learned from training with the Israeli military

 Activity (g) is the use of natural resources, in particular water and land, for business purposes;

 There is an unholy alliance between Ben & Jerry’s, their corporate owner Unilever, and the supermarket chain Shufersal.
-The Ben & Jerry’s franchise in Israel makes ice cream using the recipes, branding, and images provided by Ben & Jerry’s in Vemont to profit from Shufersal’s sales in Israel’s illegal settlements.
+The Ben & Jerry’s franchise in Israel makes ice cream using the recipes, branding, and images provided by Ben & Jerry’s in Vermont to profit from Shufersal’s sales in Israel’s illegal settlements.
 Details here and here

 It is Israel’s longest-standing supermarket chain – whose first branch was launched in 1958.